Michael and Mary

 Michael and Mary is a 1931 British drama film directed by Victor Saville and starring Elizabeth Allan, Edna Best, Frank Lawton, and Herbert Marshall.
 This was the first of the Edna Best and Herbert Marshall co-starring talkies.
-It was based on a play of the same name by A.A.
+It was adapted by Lajos Bíró, Robert Stevenson and Angus MacPhail from the play of the same name by A.A.
 Milne.
-Milne's story was adapted by Lajos Bíró,Robert Stevenson and Angus MacPhail.
-Produced by Gainsborough Pictures, it was shot at the company's Islington Studios in London.
-The film's sets were designed by the art director Alex Vetchinsky.
+Produced by Gainsborough Pictures, it was shot at the company's Islington Studios in London with sets designed by the art director Alex Vetchinsky.

-The play was first performed on 13 December 1929 at the Charles Hopkins Theatre in New York.
-It starred Henry Hull, Edith Barrett and Harry Beresford.
-It then transferred to the St James's Theatre in London's West End.

 Plot

-A young bride (Edna Best) is deserted by her husband (D. A. Clarke-Smith) but finds happiness with another man (Herbert Marshall).
-They contract a bigamous marriage for the sake of their child (Frank Lawton).
+A young bride is deserted by her husband but finds happiness with another man.
+They contract a bigamous marriage for the sake of their child.

-The first husband turns up and starts black-mailing them.
+The first husband turns up and starts blackmailing them.
 During a quarrel with the second husband, he dies.
 After some complications, their son learns the truth, but stands by them.